 Vinyl LP giveaway details at the end of this review.
 Don't forget to rate album.

-To enter to win a copy of Spoon’s Transference on vinyl (or CD), all you have to is leave a comment and retweet this review.
+To enter to win a copy of Beach House's Teen Dream on LP+DVD (or CD+DVD), all you have to is leave a comment and retweet this review.
 Have you heard the album?
 If so, rate the album (above) and leave a comment with your thoughts on this review and the album in general.
-If you haven’t heard the album, comment about your expectations.
+If you haven’t heard the album, comment about your expectations, or listen to it on the Lala player above.
 Make sure to leave a valid email address in the comment field.
-Entries will be accepted until February 5th.
+Entries will be accepted until February 12th.